POWER-KI/POWER-KI/README.md

 - Native Cloud:
 - Simple Code Syntax;
 - Core Library (DataBase, Knowledge Base, OpenCV, OPC-UA ..);
-- Wrap technology to extend with external or custom libraries.
+- Wrap technology to extend with external or custom libraries (RealSense2, Snap7, Voice ...).

 The WorkBench, included in the DEV distribution, is the development environment for editing:
 - of the code;